 Can Diabetics Eat Pasta Salad?
 A Clear Guide to Safe and Balanced Choices

-You don’t have to avoid pasta salad completely—just a few simple swaps and good habits, and it fits right in with a diabetes-friendly eating plan.
+You don’t have to avoid pasta salad completely—just a few simple swaps and good habits, and it fits right in with your lifestyle.
+The American Diabetes Association emphasizes that people with diabetes can still eat carbohydrates, but the type and amount matter greatly.

 • Choose whole-grain pasta and add vegetables to keep blood sugar steady.